kmafeni04/http-nelua/README.md

 }
 ```
 - port: The port you want the server to run on, default is `8080`
-- threads: The number of threads used, default is `2`
 - bind_host: The interface the server will bind to, default is `0.0.0.0`
 - secret: This is used to sign your session, default is `please-change-me`
 - session_name: Name of cookie used to store the session, default is `http_session`